hydephp/hydephp.com/_posts/creating-a-photography-portfolio-site-with-hydephp.md

+---
+title: "Creating a static photography portfolio landing site with HydePHP"
+---

 ## Introduction

 HydePHP is a new framework for rapidly building static websites using tools you may already know from popular frameworks like Laravel.